An Ex-Foster Child with a Message by George James

 Bob Danzig has a long set of bootstraps, and a story to go along with them.

 These days, the image Bob Danzig presents as he speaks to beleaguered child welfare workers is that of a confident, personable man who for 20 years was chief executive of the Hearst Newspaper Group.

-In his impeccably tailored three-button, black chalk-stripe suit, white-on-white shirt and gold tie that shines like jewelry, he looks every bit the part of the retired executive.
+In his impeccably tailored three-button, black chalk-stripe suit, white-on-white shirt and gold tie that shines like jewelry, he looks every bit the part of a retired executive.

 Mr. Davy, who had not taken office yet, set up a meeting with Mr. Danzig at the Cheesecake Factory in Menlo Park, not far from Mr. Davy’s home, on Super Bowl Sunday.
 They talked for several hours over turkey club sandwiches.

-Still, Mr. Danzig said, serving New Jersey pro-bono, is a way for me to pay back for the goodness of the people who helped me.
+Mr. Danzig said, “It’s a way for me to pay back for the goodness of the people who helped me.’’

 He thought for sure he had lost his chance when Ms. Mahoney asked him why he was wearing a hat indoors.
 When he explained why, and that he was a foster child who had no idea of the rules governing the proper wearing of a hat, Ms. Mahoney, who happened to be a foster parent, hired him, over nine other candidates.

 After he had worked at the newspaper for six months, she called him into her office.
 “I want you to know,” she said.
 “I feel you are full of promise.”